flare-foundation/tee-relay-client/README.md

 TEE relay client is a connector between contracts on Flare's C-chain and TEE clients.
 It listens to events emitted by TeeInstructions smart contract, processes them and sends them to the TEE nodes.

-TEE relay client should be run by any entity included in Flare's signing policy.
+TEE relay client should be run by all entities included in Flare's signing policy.
-A message to tee

 ## Configurations